Tuition and Fees

 Enrollment Fee Payment Policy

 Students are entitled to enroll and participate in class(es) throughout the semester, providing that they do not have any outstanding balance on their record.
-Students must pay all fees in-full prior to registering for the subsequent semester.
+Students must pay all fees in-full by the established deadline date for the current semester.
 In addition, grades, transcripts, diplomas and certificates will not be released until the student has paid all outstanding debts to the College.

 Enrollment Fee Waivers

 The California Community Colleges Board of Governors provides a waiver of enrollment fees for qualifying students who are residents of the State of California.
 Please access the Board of Governors Waiver page of the Financial Aid section for eligibility requirements.

 Now available!
 Purchase your semester parking permits online.

 Payments may be made by check, MC/Visa credit or debit card, and cash.
 Checks should be made payable to: College of Marin (COM).

 To help you meet your educational expenses, College of Marin is pleased to offer Nelnet Business Solutions e-Cashier deferred payment plan.
 Please access the Payment Plan page of the Admissions section for information.

 Enrollment, Health, Material Fees, Nonresident and Intermational Student Tuition may be refundable for full-term courses and short-term courses.
 The refund policy also applies to Summer Session intervals.
 Please see the "Schedule of Important Dates" in the College of Marin Catalog for specific deadlines.
 A listing of short-term refund deadlines is published in the Schedule of Classes (for summer check the Summer Classes Deadline Dates).
 Provided that no materials have been used, refund of Materials Fees will be granted through Friday of the second week of classes or, for short-term/summer session classes, before completion of 10% of the class.